liam-ngy/HamburgerBerg/README.md

 - Make use of Assercatalog (darkmode, color, design elements)
 - etc.

+## How to install?
+Download Xcode 12 beta 5 and run the app on the iOS 15 Simulator.
+There could be some problems, because I coded it in the `M1` machine.

 ## How to run tests?
 In the original state there were 3 different schemes (`HamburgerBerg`, `UnitTests` and `UITests`) For running all tests in the app select `HamburgBerg` and press `cmd + u`.